-The econometric model relates the size of the automobile fleet and truck fleet to the disposable income in the State, the relative price of new autos, the level of unemployment, the size of the driving age population, historical rates of vehicle scrappage, and a measure of consumer confidence.
+The econometric model relates the size of the automobile fleet and truck fleet to the disposable income in the State, the relative price of new autos, the level of unemployment, the size of the driving age population, historical rates of vehicle scrappage, construction employment in the State, and a measure of consumer confidence.
 The long-range economic data used in the model are based on the projections published by Global Insight, Inc., as well as the State of Wisconsin Department of Revenue.